pcolmant/repanier/README.md

 You will need to setup a new virtualenv at least at each security update of a package present in [requirement.txt](https://github.com/pcolmant/repanier/blob/master/requirements/requirement.txt)
 And then create (or migrate) `Repanier` websites.

 2. Create a python virtual environment called `prd1` here.
-Choose whatever you want, but carefully change it to what you choose everywhere in this tutorial
+Choose whatever you want, but carefully change it to what you choose everywhere in this tutorial.
     ```commandline
     cd ~
     virtualenv --python=python3 prd1